 15 Years of Impact

-Fifteen years ago, when She’s the First was founded, so was a generation of girls who are now transforming their communities and the world.
-Today, they are leaders — starting careers, advocating for gender equality, and mentoring the next generation, all while achieving milestones like being the first in their families to graduate.
+Fifteen years ago, when the idea for She’s the First was born, so was a generation of girls who are now transforming their communities and the world.
+Today, they are leaders—starting careers, advocating for gender equality, and mentoring the next generation, all while achieving milestones like being the first in their families to graduate.

 This digital storybook celebrates their journeys and the programs that helped shape them.
 Through powerful stories and videos, we invite you to witness what’s possible when we invest in girls—especially when governments are working to diminish their agency.
 As you explore, consider sharing their stories and donating to support the future of this movement.